mIRC-Scripters/mirckb/docs/source/identifiers/color.rst

 Names
 -----

-Most of the names are shown in the Alt+K dialog, and some of them use spaces due to similar name for the background color in that area.
+Most of the names are shown in the :kbd:`Alt+K` dialog, and some of them use spaces due to similar name for the background color in that area.
 The names accepted by $color are the same names used by echo's -c switch.
 The names for the background colors are not shown:

 .. code:: text